-Issuers have a number of other obligations, depending on what kind of entity they are (e.g. a trust or a company), and whether their securities are listed on a registered exchange.
-Currently NZX is New Zealand's only registered exchange.
+Issuers offering under the Securities Act regime have a number of other obligations, depending on what kind of business they are (e.g. a trust or a company), and whether their securities are listed on a registered exchange.

 Obligations under the Securities Act 1978 and Securities Regulations 2009

 Issuers and promoters (including their directors) have initial and ongoing obligations under the Securities Act and the Securities Regulations.
 Primarily, these obligations relate to the nature and content of the offering documents required when securities are offered to the public.

 Issuers also have specific obligations where they intend to offer debt or participatory securities to the public.
 Prior to offering those securities, the Financial Markets Supervisors Act 2011 requires issuers to appoint a supervisor (for debt securities or participatory securities).
 Issuers are also required to enter into and register a trust deed or participation deed for those securities.